ice-lab/spec/README.md

 # spec

-Easy to use eslint/stylelint/prettier. spec means specification.
+Easy to use eslint/stylelint/prettier.
+And spec means specification.

 ## Features